 Please note that links away from this page open in a new browser window.

-To see the publicly available information, see here.
+To check the publicly available information, see here.

 You may already know about this electronic discussion group.
 It seeks to link people from different parts of Bristol and provide them with a forum to exchange ideas and experiences related to the 14 Neighbourhood Partnerships.
 Recent discussions have been about cycling, environmental improvements, socially isolated older people, young people and much more.
 The only 'rules' are use your real name and, by all means, disagree, but do it politely and with respect.
 So far, we have a 100% record on this.